Sh - String Variable

 Shell Data Processing - Sed (Stream editor)

 sed stands for stream editor.
-It is a filter program used for filtering and transforming text It: takes as input a standard stream input modifies it based on an expression, and returns it as...
+It is a filter program used for filtering and transforming text It: takes as input a standard stream input modifies it based on one or more command, and returns...

 Share this page: